-We only collect personal data (including special categories of personal data and personal data relating to criminal convictions and offences, in countries where this applies) that you submit to us when you apply for a role with us or send to us via email.
+We only collect personal data (including special categories of personal data and personal data relating to criminal convictions and offences and financial checks, in countries where this applies) that you submit to us when you apply for a role with us or send to us via email.
 This could be your name, contact details, previous employment, education history and anything else that’s in your CV, cover letter or any references.

 Why we process this personal data

 We need your personal data so that we can consider you for the role you’ve applied for with us.
 We may also share your personal data with other people within William Hill for the same reasons.
 We would only share this with your consent, which you give when you apply for a role with us.